-Mission Church is community minded Christian church that intentionally adheres to the historic Christian faith while engaging with people of different viewpoints, the neighborhoods and city we live and work within, and those who have been hurt by the church.
+Mission Church is a community minded Christian church that intentionally adheres to the historic Christian faith and gospel while engaging with people of different viewpoints, the neighborhoods and city we live and work within, and those who have been hurt by the church.
 Worship is held on Sunday evenings at 4:30pm and dinner is served afterward.
 Show up the way you’d show up to grab dinner with friends here in Tucson, that’s what the rest of us do.

 Remember Copper Country Antiques??

 Our sincere desire is that all feel welcome to attend Mission Church, and there is no prerequisite of faith or appearance.

 We ask that those who attend and desire to partake of the Lord’s Supper and so affirm the Christian faith, agree with us in the simple doctrines of the Apostles Creed.
 This Creed was not produced by the apostles themselves, but it is an excellent summary of their teachings and an accurate description of the doctrine of the early Church.
 It is dated no later than the fourth century in its present form.